neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-1. `params: object` - an object with following members:
+`params: object` - an object with following members:

 - `blockIndex: number` - index of the block to get information about
 - `network?: string` - network to submit this request to.
-If omitted, will default to network the provider is currently set to
+If omitted, the default network set to the provider is used

 ##### Returns